Hi everyone, my name is Raina Hubley. I’m a Life Sciences co-op student at Ontario Tech.

 2. You'll earn credits while being paid

 You can do science co-op placements for 4, 8, 12 or 16 consecutive months, during which employers offer you a competitive salary!
 This allows you to gain valuable knowledge and experience while earning money that can help you pay for your education.

 3. Networking and mentorship

 The co-op program provides you with many opportunities for networking, even before your first placement occurs.
-You will be able to meet tons of people from the program and partake in a class specifically made for co-op students.
+You'll be able to meet tons of people from the program and partake in a class specifically made for co-op students.

-During your placement, you will have the opportunity to create long-lasting connections with industry professionals.
-These connections will help you both during your placement and after graduation when searching for jobs.
+During your placement, you'll have the chance to create long-lasting connections with industry professionals.
+These connections will help you during your placement and after graduation when searching for jobs.

 Some things to consider before applying: